yinyangsammy/snapshot-location-assessment/README.md

 ## Acknowledgements

--   My Academic Supervisor and Lecturer, Rachel Furlong, for the great lessons, encouragement, kind guidance, helpful feedback and recommended tools.
+-   Rachel Furlong, my Academic Supervisor and Lecturer, for the great lessons, inspirational pep talks, kind guidance, helpful feedback and recommended tools.

--   My Mentor, Marcel Mulders, for all the kind advice, encouragement,  helpful feedback and recommended tools.
+-   My mentor, Marcel Mulders, for all the kind advice, encouragement, helpful feedback and recommended tools.

 -   Thank you to my fellow students for their friendly tips and guidance.